mindsparkist/Typical-DSA-Concepts/README.md

 To calcaulate if a bianry tree is balanced is check if the height of the left subtree - height of the right subtree is < or = to 1.

+## Heap

+A heap is a complete binary tree that satifies the heap property

+1 complete binary tree - Every level leaving potentially the last level is completely filled and nodes are filled form left to the right.
+2 the heap property - The value of every node is greter that or equal to it`s child node.